-A person staying in Town passing through or visiting for a brief stay, generally less than a week but not more than thirty (30) days, for example in a hotel, motel, Bed and Breakfast, or short term rental.
+A person staying in Town passing through or visiting for a brief stay, generally less than a week but not more than one monththirty (30) days, for example in a hotel, motel, Bed and Breakfast, or short term rental. passing through or visiting for a brief stay, generally less than a week but not more than one month.